- Video : 8 Best Vegetables to Eat During Your Pregnancy

 It is recommended that you have 2.5 to 3 cups (about 500 grams) of vegetables in a day.
 They can be consumed either raw or cooked.
 Vegetables are a rich source of energy, vitamins, minerals, and fibre.
 One may take supplements for vitamins, but vegetables cannot be substituted by pills alone, as the need for fibre cannot be fulfilled by a vitamin supplement.

 Apart from eating healthy, it is also essential that you exercise and sleep well.

 Simple Tips to Add Vegetables to Your Diet

 Here are a few methods in which you can incorporate veggies into your diet to make them interesting and tastier:

-- Mix and cook vegetables that you like along with the ones that you do not and pour a sauce or cheese of your choice.
+- Mix and cook vegetables that you like along with the ones that you do not and pour a sauce of your choice.

 - If you like spicy food, vegetable curries are your best bet.
 The level of spice in your food depends on your preferences as spices do not harm the baby; but if you are experiencing heartburn, it is advisable to keep the spice levels low.
 Tomatoes or spinach pasta are also good options.

 - You can try making baked beans with sauce.